-The law is a deliberation, regularly promulgated, of the National Assembly.
+The law is a deliberation, regularly promulgated, of the Assembly of the Deputies of the People.

-The law to which the Constitution confers the organic character is a deliberation of the National Assembly having for its object the organization or the functioning of the institutions.
+The law to which the Constitution confers the organic character is a deliberation of the Assembly of the Deputies of the People having for its subject the organization or the functioning of the institutions.
 It is voted by the absolute majority and promulgated after declaration of its conformity with the Constitution by the Supreme Court.